mallardduck/dynamic-echo-events/README.md

 A helper library to dynamically generate the javascript to register Echo event listeners.

 Instead of manually writing JS code to register Echo event listeners, simply define the JS handler callback in the Event.
-Then add the `ImplementsDynamicEcho` contact and use the `DynamicEchoChannel` trait.
+Then add the `ImplementsDynamicEcho` contact and use the `PrivateDynamicEchoChannel` trait.

 ## Installation